QuynhM/SocialConnect/Front End/README.md

 # Social Connect

-A clone of the popular social media platform, Facebook.

-## Demo

 ## Features
 - **Authentication**: Users can register and login to their accounts securely.
 - **User Profiles**: Users can view their profiles and update information such as avatar, cover image, bio, etc.